mongodb/stitch-android-sdk/README.md

 	}
 	```

-2. This will only instantiate a client but will not make any outgoing connection to Stitch
+    This will only instantiate a client but will not make any outgoing connection to Stitch

+2. For guidance on initializing and maintaining a single StitchClient instance across an entire Android application, see the page [Initialize StitchClient](https://docs.mongodb.com/stitch/getting-started/init-stitchclient/#android-sdk) in the MongoDB Stitch documentation.

-3. Since we enabled anonymous log in, let's log in with it; add the following after your new _client:
+3. Since we enabled anonymous log in, let's log in with it; add the following after your new ``_client``:

 	```
 	 _client.getAuthProviders().addOnSuccessListener(new OnSuccessListener<AvailableAuthProviders>() {